kuvaka-dev/gpu_video_flutter_kz/README.md

 ## About

 * What is it, what does it do
   -  Customize filter in your own video
   -  Record videos, take images with many filters
   -  Work with flash, camera back of front, ...
   -  Support landscape or portrait or square camera type

 * Project status: working/prototype
-  Done 2/3 function
+  Done 3/3 Function
+  Next Clean and Re-Arrange Code

 ## Table of contents